bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/euclid.md

 * This man lived in the time of the first Ptolemy; for Archimedes, who followed closely upon the first Ptolemy makes mention of Euclid, and further they say that Ptolemy once asked him if there were a shorted way to study geometry than the Elements, to which he replied that there was no royal road to geometry.
 * There is other information about Euclid given by certain authors but it is not thought to be reliable.
 * The second type of information is that Euclid was born at Megara.
-* In fact there was a Euclid of Megara, who was a philosopher who lived about 100 years before the mathematician Euclid of Alexandria.
+* There was a Euclid of Megara, who was a philosopher who lived about 100 years before the mathematician Euclid of Alexandria.
 * It is not quite the coincidence that it might seem that there were two learned men called Euclid.
-* In fact Euclid was a very common name around this period and this is one further complication that makes it difficult to discover information concerning Euclid of Alexandria since there are references to numerous men called Euclid in the literature of this period.
+* Euclid was a very common name around this period and this is one further complication that makes it difficult to discover information concerning Euclid of Alexandria since there are references to numerous men called Euclid in the literature of this period.
 * However, although we do not know for certain exactly what reference to Euclid in Archimedes' work Proclus is referring to, in what has come down to us there is only one reference to Euclid and this occurs in On the sphere and the cylinder.
 * He argued that the reference to Euclid was added to Archimedes' book at a later stage, and indeed it is a rather surprising reference.
 * It was not the tradition of the time to give such references, moreover there are many other places in Archimedes where it would be appropriate to refer to Euclid and there is no such reference.